 In contrast to popular narratives about the special importance of the "American Dream" and its relation to equal access to HE, our data reveal that individuals care more about income equality than equal access to HE.
-In traditional opinion surveys, revealed preferences for equal access to HE may be inflated because respondents believe that reducing the gap in college access also reduces income inequality and/or increases average income.
-When we separate the preferences into the different parts, our results suggest that the actual worth of equal access per se is relatively low, as respondents prefer income and equality of income over equal access to HE.
-These data speak to contemporary debates about taxation and subsidies on the one hand (policies that aim to reduce income inequality at the potential cost of societal income), and free HE and remedies for the achievement gap on the other (policies that aim to increase equal access at the potential cost of societal income).
-We have presented evidence that can guide policy when the choice is between improving college access for low-income students or delivering direct income subsidies to low-income families, all else constant.
+In traditional survey environments in which respondents are asked how much they value equal access to HE, revealed preferences may be inflated because respondents believe that reducing the gap in college access also reduces income inequality and/or increases average income.
+When we separate the preferences into the different parts, our results suggest that the actual worth of equal access per se is relatively minor, as respondents would take income and equality of income over equal access to HE.
+These data speak to contemporary debates about minimum wage increases and guaranteed minimum incomes on the one hand (policies that aim to reduce income inequality at the potential cost of societal income) and free HE and remedies for the achievement gap on the other (policies that aim to increase equal access at the potential cost of societal income).
+We have presented evidence that can guide policy when the choice is between improving college access for low income students or delivering direct income subsidies to low income families, all else constant.
 Survey respondents indicate they would support the latter, if the outcomes of the policies were known to them in advance.